About the Map

 Bronwen Wade, our administrative fellow who was responsible for the bulk of the Phase I research and development of the map.

-Christina Franzino, Faith Ferber, Tessa Ormenyi, Shanta Katipamula, and EROC staff members Anna V. Ellement, Colleen Daly, and Christine Fei, who contributed so much of their time and energy to this project.
+Christina Franzino, Faith Ferber, Tessa Ormenyi, Shanta Katipamula, and EROC former staff members Anna V. Ellement, Colleen Daly, and Christine Fei, who contributed so much of their time and energy to this project.

 Incredible volunteers from Howard University, the Stanford in Washington program, and so many others who helped fact-check information included in this map.